 Let’s say your physician checks your Free T4 in addition to TSH and both of these tests turn out to be normal.
 Now, your physician may be extra confident that your symptoms cannot be due to hypothyroidism.
 Really?
 A normal Free T4 does not always means your thyroid function is normal.
 Here is why:

 Almost all T4 circulates in the blood bound to carrier proteins and is inactive.
+This is your Total T4 thyroid blood test.
 Only a tiny fraction (0.03%) of the total T4 circulates as unbound or Free T4.
 This Free T4 is available to tissues, but the Free T4 is still not active.
 It has to be converted to T3, which is the active thyroid hormone.
 Why?
 Because thyroid hormone has to bind to a receptor inside the nucleus of a cell in order to carry out its functions.
 This receptor is called the Thyroid Hormone Receptor (THR).
 Inside the cell, it is T3 and not T4 that binds to the THR.
 That’s why T3 and not T4, is the true active thyroid hormone.
 Therefore, your blood level of Free T3 (and not Free T4) reflects what is going on inside the tissues.

 Most physicians treat their hypothyroid patients with T4-only therapy (Levothyroxine with brand names Synthroid, Levoxyl, Unithroid, etc).
 Why?
 Because this is what they have been trained to do.
 They have been told that T4 gets converted into T3.
 Therefore, T4-alone therapy should be adequate.
 Most physicians follow this recommendation without ever testing or questioning this myth.